mvolkmann/blog/src/swift/SwiftUI.md

 They can also have associated mutable data by applying the
 {% aTargetBlank "https://developer.apple.com/documentation/swiftui/state",
 "@State" %} property wrapper to a property.
-This essentially creates a constant pointer inside a view struct to non-constant data held outside the view struct.
+This essentially creates a constant pointer inside a view `struct` to non-constant data held in the property wrapper.
 It allows a view instance to maintain state.

-When the value of a normal struct property
+When the value of a normal `struct` property
-(declared without a property wrapper) is modified, a new instance of the struct is created.
+(declared without a property wrapper) is modified, a new instance of the `struct` is created.
 This happens because structs are value types.

 We don't want a new instance to be created for structs that represent views.
-Applying the `@State` property wrapper to a struct property prevents this because SwiftUI manages the value outside of the struct.
+Applying the `@State` property wrapper to a `struct` property prevents this because SwiftUI manages the value inside the property wrapper rather than in the view `struct`.
 When the value of this kind of property is changed, the view `body` is recomputed.